 The University of Delaware builds ‘solar one,’ which was one of the first residences in the world to be powered by solar PV.
 It also had solar thermal power built into the system.
 It fed surplus energy into the grid during the day and purchased power from the grid at night, much the same as today’s systems.

-AES ltd was established as the first Solar Thermal designer manufacture in the UK.
+AES ltd was established as the first Solar Thermal designer manufacturer in Europe.
 They have since worked on streamlining and improving the efficiency of AES Solar Thermal Collectors.

 Paul MacCready builds the first solar powered aircraft, the Solar Challenger.
 Is had 16,000 solar cells mounted over the wings which produced 3kW of power.
 It flew successfully over the English Channel from France to England.